Stadler Rail Valencia SAU

-Stadler Rail Valencia SAU is a Spanish company, mainly producing products for the railway industry, subsidiary of Stadler Rail.
+Stadler Rail Valencia SAU is a subsidiary of Stadler Rail producing products for the railway industry, located in Valencia, Spain.

 History

 MACOSA

 A MACOSA locomotive operated by SOFSE in Argentina.

 The Company was founded in 1947 with the name Material y Construcciones S.A. (or MACOSA) by the merger of the Valencian company Construcciones Devis (founded by Talleres Devis in 1879) and the Sociedad Material para Ferrocarriles y Construcciones S.A. of Barcelona; this coincided with the beginning of the industrialisation of Spain.

 Initially the organisation was not entirely rail orientated, producing buses, trolleys and other road based transportation systems.
 In the years following its formation the company expanded, with the Valencia plant gaining a 50,000m^{2} extension becoming one of the major producers of rolling stock in Spain.
 By 1952 the new company had produced 48 Type 2400 locomotives as well as two for Portugal.